Name: Sophia X. | University of Texas at Austin

 So why is a clearly dangerous situation occurring so frequently?
 The problem lies in awareness and enforcement.
 For one, the laws regarding stop-arm violations are not as advocated as other laws.
 Thus drivers are less aware of the consequences of these violations.
 Additionally, even if these drivers are aware of stop-arm violations, the punishments for stop-arm violations are not heavily enforced, causing many drivers to ignore them.

 In order to alleviate this problem, I would implement programs that specifically target awareness and enforcement.
-For example, the lack of awareness regarding stop-arm violations could be addressed through drivers education programs.
+For example, the lack of awareness regarding stop-arm violations could be addressed through driver education programs.
 It seems that these programs focus heavily on matters such as distracted driving and drunk driving.
 While these matters are rightfully emphasized, the topic of stop-arm violations is too brief in comparison.
 In some programs, stop-arm violations are not even mentioned.